jasminebaclig/ptarmigan-telomere-analysis-complete/README.md

   - Go to "File" > "Save As", and in the "Save as type" drop-down menu, select "RDML file".
 Save this in rdml_files.
   - In the "Analysis" tab, find the "Results Table" and click the top-leftmost cell to select all cells.
 Right-click anywhere in the middle, and click "Export to File".
 Save this TXT file in txt_files, and make sure that the name matches with the corresponding RDML file in rdml_files (or at least they are in the same order/position in their own folder after the files are sorted alphabetically by rtl_calculation.R).
 - Run linregpcr.py (Note: this can be run in RStudio).
 Afterward, check if there are the same number of files in indiv_effic_files as there are in rdml_files.
+  - You might run into a problem when running this code for the first time.
+If accompanied by the appropriate error message, this could be solved by changing all instances of "np.NaN" to "np.nan" in rdml.py that is part of the LinRegPCR package.
 - If ptarmigan data already included in this repository will be used, run main_script.R.
 - If different data will be used only for calculating relative telomere lengths, run rtl_calculation.R.
 Here are some important dataframes in this code:
   - bad_effic_data: indicates which samples have a bad efficiency that was calculated by linregpcr.py.